amvitor-cm/Social-app/README.md

 </div>

 ---
+## Contact
+- If you’d like access to the full source code for this project, feel free to reach out:

+- Email: amvitor.cm@gmail.com
+- Telegram: @amvior

 *Note: This is a frontend demonstration project.
 For production use, a secure backend with proper authentication and database would be required.*